 What about employees working in other industries?

-It is, however, understandable that employers outside high-risk sectors would seek to limit the risk of staff contracting COVID-19 for a variety of reasons, including absenteeism and general economic reasons.
-Employers wishing to require all staff to be vaccinated must consider whether this falls into ‘fair and reasonable’ action, and whether such a requirement is permitted under employees’ contractual obligations.
+It is, however, understandable that employers outside high-risk sectors would seek to limit the risk of staff contracting COVID-19 for various reasons, including absenteeism and general economic reasons.
+Employers wishing to require all staff to be vaccinated must consider whether this falls into ‘fair and reasonable’ action and whether such a requirement is permitted under employees’ contractual obligations.

-If you are not sure whether you can require your employees to undergo a COVID vaccination, contact Pentana Stanton today for expert advice on your rights and obligations.
+If you are not sure whether you can require your employees to undergo a COVID-19 vaccination, Contact Pentana Stanton today for expert advice on your rights and obligations.